Reference

 |---|---|

-| PreToolUse · Bash | destructive_cmd_guard, git_commit_guard, process_lifecycle_guard |
+| PreToolUse · Bash | destructive_cmd_guard, git_commit_guard, gitignore_leak_guard, process_lifecycle_guard |

-| PreToolUse · Edit / Write / MultiEdit | setup_guard, env_guard, git_commit_guard, spec_approval_guard, swarm_approval_guard, verify_pass_guard, track_guard, artifact_template_guard, plantuml_syntax_guard, spec_diagram_presence_guard, spec_design_calls_guard, swarm_boundary_guard, tdd_order_guard |
+| PreToolUse · Edit / Write / MultiEdit | setup_guard, env_guard, git_commit_guard, spec_approval_guard, swarm_approval_guard, epic_approval_guard, verify_pass_guard, track_guard, artifact_template_guard, plantuml_syntax_guard, spec_diagram_presence_guard, spec_design_calls_guard, swarm_boundary_guard, tdd_order_guard |

 | PostToolUse · Edit / Write / MultiEdit | lint_runner, test_runner |